 Nuclear power is experiencing a revival due to growing concerns about climate change.
 The nuclear industry has reinvented itself as an environmentally friendly option, producing electricity without the air pollution and greenhouse gas emissions of coal, oil or gas.

-But a closer look reveals nuclear power is neither an environmentally or financially viable option.
+But there are a number of concerns with relying on nuclear power as an environmentally and financially viable option.
 Nuclear power creates radioactive waste for which there is no accepted method of safely managing or storing.
 It is also prohibitively expensive.
 The last plant constructed in Ontario, Darlington, was budgeted at $3.4 billion but ended up costing $15 billion when it was finally completed in the mid-1980s.

-Whatever benefits nuclear technology may provide through decreased air pollutants are more than made up for by large and unresolved environmental problems.
-As of 2000, Canada had 35,000 tonnes of highly radioactive nuclear waste and nowhere to put it.
-With a radioactive half-life of 25,000 years, nuclear waste remains dangerous for 250,000 years, meaning huge costs and risks for future generations.
+Nuclear technology can provide energy without the air pollutants and greenhouse gas emissions produced by fossil fuels.
+The largest and currently unresolved environmental problem concerns nuclear waste.
+As of 2012, Canada had over 56,000 tonnes of highly radioactive nuclear waste and nowhere to put it.
+With a radioactive half-life of 25,000 years, nuclear waste remains dangerous for 250,000 years, posing huge costs and risks for future generations.

-Many safety issues surround nuclear power, especially as power plants age.
-Nuclear plants routinely emit radioactive material, imposing cancer risks on workers, their children and people in surrounding communities.
-Power plants can also leak other hazardous materials.
+Power plants can also leak hazardous materials.
 For example, Pickering reactor #4 had a heavy water leak in April 1996 that released radioactive tritium into Lake Ontario, contaminating drinking water supplies.

 The energy source once billed as "too cheap to meter" has proven to be one of the most expensive energy sources in history.